SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-02-wow-signal.md

 for 2 seconds, and then printed out a single character describing the average power (minus baseline) for that 10 second interval, divided by the standard deviation.
 (It was blind during the 2 second compute interval.)
 The value reported is the dimensionless ratio of background-subtracted intensity to standard deviation (noise, basically).
+It frustrtes me that no quickly-available source would write the equation, but I'm guessing it was combining the signal from horns 1 and 2 in some way like:
+$$
+\mathrm{Signal} = \frac{|\mu_1 - \mu_2|}{\sqrt{\sigma_1^2 + \sigma_2^2}}
+$$

 That's printed out as a single alphanumeric character in [0-9A-Z], basically a single digit base 36.
 "6EQUJ5" is the series of observations at 12-second intervals of that signal-to-noise ratio.
+E.g., a "5" means the mean difference in average power between the 2 horns was about 5 times the combined noise in both horns.
+The "U" is about 30&sigma;
-The "U" is about 30&sigma; above noise.
+above noise.

 It fits a Gaussian versus time; as expected given the rotation of the earth taking the dish away from the source, it peaked right in the middle of the 72 second window of